robotframework/SeleniumLibrary/README.rst

     pip install robotframework-selenium2library==1.8.0

-With resent versions of ``pip`` it is possible to install directly from the GitHub_ repository.
+With recent versions of ``pip`` it is possible to install directly from the GitHub_ repository.
 To install latest source from the master branch, use this command::